duckbunny/herald/README.md

 --herald-d	sets the declare service (HERALD_DECLARE)

+Herald only acts if a pool or declaration or both have been set.
+Pool and declcarations are mutually independent so a user can mix and match services.

 ## Registry

 Herald has a registry of platforms currently supported and you can register all: